tpsatish95/covid19-search-engine/README.md

     - "grocery"
     - "vaccine"
 - **User Personalization**
-  - *Command:* `python deploy.py --user_profile "cvs"`
+  - *Command:* `python deploy.py --personalize`
-  - *Effect:* Results are personalized towards the user's bias
+  - *Effect:* Results are personalized towards the user's biases
   - *Examples:*
-    - "delivery" with and without "cvs" personalization
+    - search for "cvs" then "delivery" AND just "delivery" in a fresh session
-    - "lakers" with and without "sports" personalization
+    - search for "sports" then "lakers" AND just "lakers" in a fresh session
 - **Query Expansion**
-  - *Command:* `python deploy.py --user_profile "cvs"`
+  - *Command:* `python deploy.py --expand_query`
   - *Effect:* Gives more concentrated and meaningful results that talk about the query's topic
   - *Examples:*
     - "test kit"